 MIT employs about 700 graduate students each year as part-time or full-time teaching assistants to assist the faculty in grading undergraduate quizzes, instructing in the classroom and laboratory, and conducting tutorials.

 The departments regard seriously the benefits of a teaching assistantship as a preparation for a career in university teaching.
 Each year, the Institute offers a prize, the Goodwin Medal, for conspicuously effective teaching by a graduate student.

 Appointments to teaching assistantships are made upon recommendation of the head of a department.
-A student who wishes to be considered for a teaching appointment should write to the department.
+A student who wishes to be considered for a teaching appointment should contact the departmental graduate administrator.
 Only full-time graduate students who are candidates for advanced degrees may be appointed.
 A Free Application for Federal Student Aid (FAFSA) is required for all teaching assistants who are US citizens or permanent residents.

 Each year about 2,500 graduate students at MIT hold appointments as research assistants.
 The principal duty of a research assistant is to contribute to a program of departmental or interdepartmental research.

 Most students welcome the opportunity to participate as a junior colleague of a faculty member in an ongoing research project that frequently influences their choice of thesis topic.
 Appointments to research assistantships are made by the department head to full-time students who are candidates for advanced MIT degrees.